awav/carnd-p5/README.md

                 'overlaps': [(0.75, 0.75)] * n}
 ```

 If I tried to generate more windows the processing time of the video increased drastically and number of false positives as well.
-So, I decided to find a balance between number of windows and
+So, I decided to find a balance between number of windows and quality of getting results.